 The highlighting feature of this freshwater lake is its crescent shape.
 It is only after visiting the place can you actually experience the breathtaking views of nature’s beauty here.
 Due to the lush surroundings, it has become a hotspot for family picnics.
-If you truly want to enjoy the beauty of the lake in its full glory, then you cannot afford to miss the sunrise and sunset.
+If you truly want to enjoy the beauty of the lake in its full glory, then you cannot afford to miss the sunrise and sunset here.

-Thus, when, one day, he organized a fire ritual (yajna) where he didn’t invite them both.
-But Sati being his daughter decided to attend the ritual anyway.
-As soon as she reached there, the king disrespected his own daughter and unable to tolerate this humiliation, Sati jumped in the holy fire.
+Sati fell in love with Lord Shiva, whom the King despised.
+Soon, against the king’s desire, both Lord Shiva and Sati tied the knot and started living together.
+This didn’t go well with the king.
+Thus, when, one day, he organized a fire ritual (yajna), he didn’t invite them both.
+But, Sati being his beloved daughter, decided to attend the ritual anyway.
+As soon as she reached there, the King disrespected her and bad-mouthed husband Lord Shiva.
+Unable to tolerate this humiliation, Sati jumped in the holy fire.

 In the ancient Hindu texts, this lake has been mentioned as the Tririshi Sarovar.
 It is believed that three Maha Rishis used to do their sadhana here namely Atri, Pulastya and Pulaha.
 Once upon a time, these three sages dug a giant hole in the soil and filled it with water.
 It is said that waterbody was none other than Naini Lake.

-Mall Road.
+2. Mall Road.
 It kind of runs parallel to the lake.
 This place is a hub of entertainment locally.
-Here you can hope to find the best of everything whether it be food, jewellery, clothing.
+Here you can hope to find the best of everything whether it be food, jewellery, or clothing.

-Tiffin Top.
+3. Tiffin Top.
 This is another famous tourist attraction in Nainital.
 Due to its popularity, it has become one of the most loved picnic spots for the locals and tourists alike.
 Here one can also participate in adventure activities like trekking and rock climbing.

-Snow View Point.
+4. Snow View Point.
 This is perhaps one of the most visited attractions locally.
 From here, a person can see the panoramic views of the herculean Himalayas.

 By Train.
-You can consider deboarding at Kathgodam Railway Station.
-After deboarding at the station, you can easily take a cab or hire a bus to reach the lake.
+You can consider deboarding at Kathgodam Railway Station (KGM) situated 20-30 km away.
+After deboarding at the station, you can easily take a cab to reach the lake.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here